HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 ## Introduction

 Web Fonts enable beautiful and functional typography on the web.
-Use web fonts not only empowers design but democratizing a subset of design as they allowing easier access to those who might not have particularly strong design skill.
+Use web fonts not only empowers design but democratizing a subset of design as they allow easier access to those who might not have particularly strong design skill.
 However, for all the good they can do, web fonts can also do great harm to your site's performance if they aren't loaded properly.

 Are they a net positive for the web?
 Do they provide more benefit than harm?
 Are the web standards cowpaths sufficiently paved to encourage web font loading best practices by default?
 And if not, what needs to change?
 Let's take a data-driven peek at whether or not we can answer those questions by inspecting how web fonts are used on the web today.